6. Main text

 Cover letters are required for all Biochemical Journal submissions except Commentaries.
 The cover letter should highlight the findings of your study, the advance it brings and its relevance to the field.
 If your cover letter includes reviewer suggestions and exclusions, these must also be added to the appropriate section when prompted in the submission system.
 If you would like to request the attention of a particular Associate Editor from the Editorial Board to handle your paper, please express this in the cover letter.

 The title should reflect the content of the paper and must not exceed 20 words in length.
 Please do consider the wording of your title to ensure maximum impact.

 Abstracts must not exceed 250 words.
 Please ensure that there are no references included in the abstract.
-Clinical Science does not currently consider graphical abstracts.
+The Biochemical Journal does not currently consider graphical abstracts.

 During the submission process you will be asked to provide a subject area and keywords that best represent your submission.
 Please select these carefully, as they will help to improve the discoverability of your paper should your paper be accepted for publication.

 Please ensure that the authorship is complete and correct, and that author names are listed exactly as you would like them to appear on the published paper.
 The Journal follows ICMJE’s recommendations on authorship, and more information on authorship criteria can be found in our Editorial Policy.